vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/18_THE_NATURE_OF_THE_VEDIC_SACRIFICE/5_The_Materials_of_the_Sacrifice.md

 [Part III

 in the building up of the great altar for the fire ritual, a construction of such elaboration that it was doubtless a rare feature in the ritual, it was customary to sacrifice five victims, including a man, to build their heads into the altar, and to throw, their bodies into the water whence the clay for the making of fire-bricks was taken, in order to give it abiding strength.
 Here, however, we cannot ignore the obvious fact that under the fashion of a sacrifice, last per- formed on earth by Cyaparṇa Sayakayana, we have dressed up the old practice of giving a building strength by associating it with guardian spirits of the dead, a usage which has persisted in India down to the most recent times.
 The other cases in which human sacrifices have been seen are extremely doubtful.
 The ritual texts, indeed, and some late Brāhmaṇa evidence agree in describing a Puruṣamedha, ‘human sacrifice', which follows but on a more gorgeous scale the horse sacrifice.
 We have no reason to believe that it was ever a primitive rite: the effort of Hillebrandt 2 to show that the passage in the funeral hymn in the Rigveda,3 which has been supposed to apply to the widow of the dead man in the funeral service, really applies to the widow of the king, who is supposed, as in the horse sacrifice, to lie beside the victim, is a tour de force.
 If ever the sacrifice was performed, it must merely have been an isolated act, produced by the speculations of the priests.
-There is clear evidence that the sacrifice of the mythical Purușa was in some cases at least taken as the model of the supposed human sacrifice.
+There is clear evidence that the sacrifice of the mythical Puruṣa was in some cases at least taken as the model of the supposed human sacrifice.
 Possibly here and there myth generated the ritual: there is no conceivable reason to believe in view of the evidence that the ritual generated the myth.

 4

-More worth consideration perhaps is the legend of Çunahśepa; `in it Hariścandra the king promises to sacrifice his son to Varuna, if the god will give him a son: but, when the child is attained, he defers the offering until he manages to obtain a Brahman Ajigarta, who consents to sell his son Çunahśepa for a vicarious sacrifice, the king having been afflicted by Varuna with dropsy and thus recalled to the sense of his duty.
-When the father binds the son to the post and is about to slay him, the gods set him free in answer to his prayer and he is adopted by one of the priests present at the rite, Viśvāmitra, leaving his wicked father, while Varuņa frees the king from his disease.
-The sacrifice was to have taken place at the royal consecration and the rule is laid down that at the consecration of the king the priest must tell the tale, and thus free the king from all sin and the fetters of Varuņa.
+More worth consideration perhaps is the legend of Śunahśepa; `in it Hariścandra the king promises to sacrifice his son to Varuna, if the god will give him a son: but, when the child is attained, he defers the offering until he manages to obtain a Brahman Ajigarta, who consents to sell his son Śunahśepa for a vicarious sacrifice, the king having been afflicted by Varuna with dropsy and thus recalled to the sense of his duty.
+When the father binds the son to the post and is about to slay him, the gods set him free in answer to his prayer and he is adopted by one of the priests present at the rite, Viśvāmitra, leaving his wicked father, while Varuṇa frees the king from his disease.
+The sacrifice was to have taken place at the royal consecration and the rule is laid down that at the consecration of the king the priest must tell the tale, and thus free the king from all sin and the fetters of Varuṇa.
 It has been suggested therefore, very naturally, by Weber 5 that we have here the trace of an old practice of human sacrifice at the rite which has been abolished, the tale instead showing how the practice was done away with.
 The story, as it is recorded, is obviously meaningless, as the king undertakes to slay the son which is sent to him, and the motive is as it stands therefore an absurd one.

 Keith, op. cit. i. pp. cxxxvii-cxl.